-The next IP address in the explicit path is not specified.

-IP explicit path configuration (cfg-ip-expl-path)

-To specify an explicit path that includes only the addresses specified, specify each address in sequence by using the next-address command without the loose keyword.

-To use explicit paths for TE tunnels within an IGP area, you can specify a combination of both loose and strict hops.
-When specifying an explicit path for an MPLS TE tunnel, you can specify link or node addresses of the next-hop routers in an explicit path.

-When specifying an explicit path, if you specify the "forward" address (the address of the interface that forwards the traffic to the next router) as the next-hop address, the explicit path might not be used.
-Using the forward address allows that entry to be treated as a loose hop for path calculation.
-Cisco recommends that you use the "receive" address (the address of the interface that receives traffic from the sending router) as the next-hop address.

-The following example shows how to assign the number 60 to the IP explicit path, enable the path, and specify 10.3.27.3 as the next IP address in the list of IP addresses.

-Router(config)# ip explicit-path identifier 60 enable Router(cfg-ip-expl-path)# next-address 10.3.27.3 ping mpls
+Syntax Description loose (Optional) Specifies that the previous address (if any) in the explicit path need not be directly connected to the next IP address, and that the router is free to determine the path from the previous address (if any) to the next IP address. strict (Optional) Specifies that the previous address (if any) in the explicit path must be directly connected to the next IP address. ip-address Next IP address in the explicit path.
+Command Default The next IP addr ess in the explicit path is not specified.
+Command Modes IP explicit path c configuration (cfg-ip-expl-path) Command History Release Modification 9.3.0 This command was introduced.
+Usage Guidelines plicit path that includes only the addresses specified, specify each address in sequence by ddress command without the loose keyword. strict hops.
+When aths for TE tunnels within an IGP area, you can specify a combination of both loose and n specifying an explicit path for an MPLS TE tunnel, you can specify link or node addresses outers in an explicit path. forwards the traf forward address an explicit path, if you specify the "forward" address (the address of the interface that fic to the next router) as the next-hop address, the explicit path might not be used.
+Using the allows that entry to be treated as a loose hop for path calculation.
+Cisco recommends that eive" address (the address of the interface that receives traffic from the sending router) as the s.
+Examples ample shows how to assign the number 60 to the IP explicit path, enable the path, and specify next IP address in the list of IP addresses. - # ip explicit-path identifier 60 enable expl-path) # next-address 10.3.27.3